Tag Properties

 Cylindrical

-This mapping type projects the texture onto the object in a cylindrical shape.
+If you set this projection type, the texture is projected onto the object in a cylindrical shape.

 Flat